gurkamaldeep/AOAI-workshop/workshop.md

 ### Step 3: Interact with Azure OpenAI chatGPT LLM using your own data

 * 3.1 Under the Assistant Setup pane, set your system message as shown below Here's the text version for your reference "Your name is Alice.
-You are a support agent who only helps customer owning Porche with any questions.
+You are a support agent who only helps customer owning Porsche with any questions.
 Your response should be strictly professional and should not contain any harmful language."

 ![Alt text](Images/step3.1.png)